 You can get a DVLA tax refund on full months, not partial months, so apply for your refund as soon as possible to avoid missing out.

 How do I get a car tax refund?

-• Sold or transferred your car – you’ll be expected to tell the DVLA you've sold your car as soon as possible, if you delay you could be fined.
-You'll receive a cheque in the post within six weeks and if you have a Direct Debit, it’ll be cancelled automatically.
-You can tell the DVLA you’ve sold or transferred your car online: Gov.UK, tell the DVLA.
+- You're selling or transferring your car – it's easy to get a refund – just tell the DVLA you've sold your car.
+You should do this as soon as possible – if you delay you could be fined.
+You'll receive a cheque in the post within six weeks or if you have a direct debit it will be cancelled automatically

 - You're taking your car off the road – if your car is off the road and parked in a private driveway, land or garage, you can apply for a Statutory Off Road Notification (SORN) from the DVLA.
 You should get a cheque from the DVLA within six weeks for any remaining months of car tax you've paid

 - You're scrapping your car – there's a process you need to follow to scrap a car – you'll need to use an approved facility, manage some simple paperwork and inform the DVLA.
 Gov.UK sets out the steps for scrapping your vehicle.
 If you follow them, your car tax refund will happen automatically

 - You're exporting your car – if you take your car abroad for less than 12 months, it still needs to be taxed as though it's in the UK.
 But if you're taking it away for over a year it's considered a permanent export and you can get a refund on your car tax.
 You can't just tell the DVLA online – you'll need to send in part of your logbook.
 Follow the DVLA steps for taking a vehicle out of the UK